lukaszsobieraj/prototype/README.md

     *    actionId - there are two kinds, for routings and objects
     *   **Attention:** if name and route exist any other params are not neccesery
   2. Commands
 Prototype bundle were prepared with a special commands for easiest work process.
 The solution is based on generators.
-The solution is hidden in automatically generate a new files.
+The solution is hidden in automatically generated  files.
 The specific commands allows to build almost every type of important file, e.g FormType etc.
 Command looks like below:
 ```
 prototype:generate